How Long Do Eyeshadow Palettes Last?

 That’s because “wet” eyeshadows usually contain certain oils that can break down and cause separation and other issues if used beyond their expiration date.

-Look around the packaging for an image of a makeup jar with a number inside of it – this number indicates how many months after opening your product should be safe to use.
-For example, if it says 24M on the label of your eyeshadow, then you can safely us it for 24 months or 2 years.
+For example, if it says 24M on the label of your eyeshadow, then you can safely use it for 24 months or 2 years.

-It’s important to remember that these numbers are intended to be used as guidelines.
+It’s essential to remember that these numbers are intended to serve as guidelines.

-There are many factors that can affect how long your eyeshadow lasts, for example, if it gets exposed to a lot of moisture or bacteria, it can expire a lot quicker than what the packaging says.
+For example, if it gets exposed to a lot of moisture or bacteria, it can expire much sooner than the packaging indicates.

 This is why, in addition to looking for the expiration information from the manufacturer, you should also pay attention to the state of the eyeshadow itself to determine if it’s still safe to use.